dmavrides/dmavrides.github.io/_pages/recs.md

 * Get 2 of things that you'll probably get more of eventually anyway, or for things where having 2 is better.
 For example, getting a backup phone-charger in case you lose or break your existing one.
 Getting a backup pair of the earbuds you like using, especially if they're cheap and you often misplace them (you can do the cost-benefit of how much time you'd save from not-searching for a thing when you've lost it, when you'd randomly find it without searching later on).
 I have a second clothes hamper so that after doing my laundry, I don't[^1] put dirty clothes on the floor while the other one has clean clothes in it.
 * If you want to improve at something that involves motor skills, try doing it for short periods of time regularly.
 For example: improving typing skills, solving Rubik's cubes, juggling, or even exercises like pull-ups, push ups etc.
 * If you want to work through a textbook and solve problems, and you don't want to carry around/lose track of that work in various notebooks or sheets of paper, etc. I recommend using an iPad, where you can open a pdf or book etc. on half the screen and a note-taking app on the other half.
 I put pdf files on Google drive then import them to the native Books app, and use Notability (free) for note-taking.
 I considered alternatives like the Remarkable and other tablets, including a kindle that I bought (I like eink), but none of them had the functionality I wanted.
 See the exact iPad version I recommend/pencil/case in my items section.
+* Autohotkey - For windows; lets you program keyboard shortcuts to do things on your computer with buttom combinations.
+* Learn to type quickly - If you type under 70wpm or ever feel like it's a bottleneck, or if you just want to typing to feel a little nicer, I recommend learning to type correctly.
+I used to type with only 4 fingers and 1 thumb but taught myself to type correctly using <a href="https://www.keybr.com/">keybr.com</a>.
+They start you off by giving you common letter-arrangements using only a limited set of characters, then add in characters as you master the existing list.
+If you start to do badly with any particular character, they upweight the frequency that it occurs.
+Once you've learned to type all the letters there, I recommend using <a href="https://play.typeracer.com/">typeracer.com</a> to practice typing actual english sentences.
+It's also fun to race your friends.

 ### Other
 * Donating effectively - (page under construction)